davidshepherd7/electric-operator/README.md

 ## Programming language support

-A number of basic operator rules are defined for any major mode, so if your language is "normal" (i.e C-like) then a good amount of functionality should just work.
+A number of basic operator rules are defined for any major mode, so if your language is vaguely C-like then a good amount of functionality should just work.

 If you use `electric-operator` for a major mode not listed below here please open an issue to let me know what works.